rafaelurben/singlepageapps/README.md

 # singlepageapps

-These are some little tests consisting of only one page.
-(Technically one html, one css and one js file to maintain easy readability. #cheater)
+These are some little experiments with JavaScript consisting of only one page.

 Pages: